 Final year (national level 6):

 - Empirical Project (40 credits)

 Work with a supervisor to apply what you have learned in research methods modules to your own research project.
 Report your findings in an extensive research report, and present your project in the form of an academic poster at our poster conference.

-Clinical Neuropsychology (20 credits)
+- Clinical Neuropsychology (20 credits)

 Look at the nature of cognitive and emotional impairments following brain damage in adults.
 Cover topics including the causes of brain damage in adults, cognitive impairment, Alzheimer's Disease, neuropsychological assessment procedures and rehabilitation following brain injury.

 - Health Psychology and Behaviour Change (20 credits)

 Examine how psychological concepts, principles and theories can be applied to understand and alleviate problems associated with health and health-related behaviours.
 Cover topics which include personality, health and illness, sociocultural aspects of health and illness, and stress and health.
 Focus on psychological interventions aimed at changing health-related behaviours.

 - Advanced Quantitative Methods (10 credits)

 Further develop your research design and data analysis skills, building on the foundations provided at Years 1 and 2.
 Cover advanced quantitative research design and acquire a number of advanced data analysis techniques.

-Cyberpsychology (10 credits)
+- Brain Plasticity (10 credits)